 In 1960, there were about 150 workshops or factories in Vallauris, three times more than in 1920.
 In 1970, there were more than 200.

-These lamps became very popular in the 1950s and 1960s, but you could find them until the late 1970s in souvenir shops along the coast throughout Europe.
-Some lamps and pots had labels on it with the name of the city were they were sold, as you can see on the pictures below.
+These table lamps became very popular in the 50s and 60s.
+You could find them until the late 70s in souvenir shops along the coast throughout Europe.
+Some lamps and pots have labels on it with the name of the city were they were sold, as you can see on the pictures below.

-The big fish has a label “Ostende”, written in French.
-Ostend is a coastal city in Belgium.
+The big fish has a label “Ostende“, written in French.
+Ostend is the biggest coastal city in Belgium.
 Another one has “Le Lavandou” glued on it.
 Le Lavandou is some 150 km for Vallauris.